surfaceowl/talk_nov2023_pandas_polars_arrow/README.md

-# talk_pandas_polars_arrow
+# extended_talk_pandas_polars_arrow
-PyBay 2023 Talk:  Better Together: Unleashing the Synergy of Pandas, Polars, and Apache Arrow
+Extended version of Better Together: Unleashing the Synergy of Pandas, Polars, and Apache Arrow (from PyBay 2023).